 This is because Vietnam’s climate is conducive to making musical instruments out of bamboo.
 The Chinese and Philippine bamboo is generally thicker and has more closely spaced knots.
-Their kind of bamboo will give off a lower and also more opaque sound.
+Their bamboo will give off a lower and more opaque sound.

-But the bamboo in Vietnam is able to produce a more pure and echoing sound.
-This is because the bamboo is thinner and has fewer knots than some other kinds of bamboo.
-This helps the Vietnamese bamboo musical instruments to be a unique musical instrument with a unique sound.
+But the bamboo in Vietnam can produce a more pure and echoing sound.
+This is because bamboo is thinner and has fewer knots than another bamboo.
+This helps the Vietnamese bamboo musical instruments to be unique with a unique sound.

 Types of Vietnamese Bamboo Instruments.

-In Vietnam, bamboo is used to make three major kinds of musical instruments.
-The three kinds are: 1) wind musical instruments, 2) string musical instruments and 3) percussion musical instruments.
+In Vietnam, bamboo makes three significant kinds of musical instruments.
+The three kinds are 1) wind musical instruments, 2) string musical instruments, and 3) percussion.

 The Hmong in Vietnam uses a panpipe for their music which is made out of bamboo.
 The panpipe has holes in it in certain parts of the bamboo to give off different sounds.
 You would play the panpipe similar to how you may play a playing a flute or clarinet.

 But not just bamboo is used for the bamboo musical instruments, but also bamboo leaves are used to create a sound.
-And bamboo is used too make bells, drum sticks, and also castanets, which are also known as clackers.
+And bamboo is used to make bells, drumsticks, and castanets, also known as clackers.

 Vietnamese Ethnic Hill Tribes and Bamboo Musical Instruments

 Many of Vietnam’s ethnic minority hill tribes have long used bamboo for their musical instruments.
-Some of the minorities in the Central Hill tribes of Vietnam will use bamboo for their two-string fiddles or their 16 string zither.
+Some minorities in the Central Hill tribes of Vietnam will use bamboo for their two-string fiddles or their 16-string zither.
 Also, they have a monochord.

-In fact, it can be said that almost all the ethnic groups in Vietnam have some form of traditional bamboo musical instruments that they use for their music.
-This is how important the bamboo musical instruments are to the culture and traditions of Vietnam’s Ethnic minority groups.
+It can be said that almost all the ethnic groups in Vietnam have some form of traditional bamboo musical instruments that they use for their music.
+This is how important bamboo musical instruments are to the culture and traditions of Vietnam’s Ethnic minority groups.

 Where to Hear the Bamboo Instruments Performance?

-One of the best places to hear the bamboo musical instruments performance is at the Hanoi Opera House.
-There have quite a few of the performances there with some bamboo instruments.
+One of the best places to hear bamboo musical instruments performances is at the Hanoi Opera House.
+There have quite a few of performances there with some bamboo instruments.

-You may also see some performances that include bamboo instruments if you travel up to see the hill tribes.
-This is because many of the ethnic hill tribes will use bamboo instruments for their music.
+You may also see some performances that include bamboo instruments if you visit the hill tribes.
+This is because many ethnic hill tribes will use bamboo instruments for their music.

-One of my favorite conductors and bamboo musicians is Dong Quang Vinh who is an amazing Vietnamese conductor and bamboo musician.
+One of my favorite conductors and bamboo musicians is Dong Quang Vinh, an amazing Vietnamese conductor, and bamboo musician.
 Here is a great video he has produced that talks about these amazing instruments.

-The bamboo musical instruments are amazing musical instruments who produce some amazing sounds.
+The bamboo musical instruments are amazing musical instruments that produce some amazing sounds.
 Being able to hear these instruments in person is a real treat.